arrow-kt/arrow-website/content/docs/learn/quickstart/compose.md

 is also explicitly marked, and often separated in a `ViewModel`.

 As a consequence, Arrow and Compose make great dancing partners.
-Below we discuss a few feature which we think are an immediately gain for Android (and with Compose Multiplatform, other UI) developers.
+Below we discuss a few features which we think are an immediate gain for Android (and with Compose Multiplatform, other UI) developers.
 In the same vein, our [design](../../design/) section readily applies to projects using Compose.